Lab 02 - Functions, While loops, and File I/O

 # the file is closed out here

-All the code that is indented after the with open, will have access to the file for writing.
+All the code that is indented after the with open, will have access to the file for reading or writing.
+Once Python is finished executing the indented code suite, then the file automatically closes.

 file_name and mode have to be strings.
 Mode specifically has to be either